About St Mary's

 St Mary’s Church, a Grade 2 listed building, was consecrated in 1871, and was the vision of Charles Longman, a senior partner in John Dickinson’s paper mills which dominated the old industrial village of Apsley.
 The village was the birthplace of paper’s industrial revolution, now being preserved as a unique heritage site.
 The church is a fine gothic, flint building, with spire and six bells.
 The village of Apsley has changed beyond all recognition with the disappearance of the paper mills and very significant housing development taking place.

-The church is probably best described as liberal catholic, with the eucharist at the heart of its worship Sunday by Sunday.
+We are part of The Church of England with the eucharist at the heart of our worship Sunday by Sunday.
 The congregation is drawn predominantly from within the parish boundaries with a good mix of ages.
 There is a strong Sunday School led by a very committed group of people, who also organise other activities for children at other times throughout the year.
 A Messy Church is held once a month on a Sunday afternoon.
 Throughout the year there are special services which attract a larger than normal congregation e.g. Mothering Sunday, Harvest, the annual service commemorating the departed and the Christmas Crib/Candlemas service.
 At present there is one active housegroup, and also a group that meets at church on Thursday mornings.
 A Home Group meets once a month which includes prayers for health and healing.

 The six bells were returned to the tower in 2013 after a six month period when they were restored, and since then have been ringing out over the district with the help of our faithful band of bellringers.
 No reason now not to join the ringers on their practise night (Monday at 8pm) and have a go!